thomas-shirley/rsvpme/readme.md

  - Creates a unique RSVP URL for each of your invitees
  - Allows guests to RSVP for none, one or two
  - Alows you to watch in real time RSVPs on the dashboard
- - Easily generate many unique URLs at once, by pasting your data straight in
+ - Easily generate many unique URLs at once, by pasting your guest list straight in
  - It handles RSVP for both single and double invitees.

 It uses: